-Labiaplasty (also known as labioplasty, labia minora reduction, and labial reduction) is a procedure for altering the labia minora (inner labia) and sometimes the labia majora (outer labia).
-A 2008 study in the Journal of Sexual Medicine reported that 37 per cent have the surgery for aesthetic reasons alone.
+Labiaplasty, also known as labia reduction, is a procedure for altering the labia minora (inner labia) and the labia majora (outer labia).
+A 2008 study in the Journal of Sexual Medicine reported that 37 per cent of patients have the surgery for aesthetic reasons alone (1).

 Edge resection technique